arschmitz/tb-tools/README.md

 Optionally:
 * Check for changes
   * Prompt to amend current commit
-* Run lint
+* Prompt to run lint
-* Run tests
+* Prompt to run tests
-* Submit a try run and post as a comment on phabricator
+* Prompt to submit a try run and post as a comment on phabricator
-* Submit pending inline comments and comments marked as done,
+* Prompt to Submit pending inline comments and comments marked as done,

 ```bash
 tb submit